China's Wuhan reports first coronavirus cluster since lifting of lockdown

 A 70-year-old patient in Harbin, capital of Heilongjiang, had tested negative seven times before results turned positive.

+Of the new cases, seven were so-called imported cases in the northern Chinese region of Inner Mongolia involving travellers from overseas.

-In China, the number of new asymptomatic COVID-19 cases fell to 12 on May 10 compared with 20 reported a day earlier.
+Across China, the number of new asymptomatic COVID-19 cases fell to 12 on May 10 compared with 20 reported a day earlier.

-Reporting by Se Young Lee, Lusha Zhang, Liangping Gao and Ryan Woo; Editing by Gerry Doyle and Stephen Coates
+Reporting by Se Young Lee, Lusha Zhang, Liangping Gao and Ryan Woo; Editing by Gerry Doyle, Stephen Coates and Lincoln Feast.